julzaza/wildwitchherbs/_posts/2025-07-07-full-moon-rituals-herbs.md

 - Dry or store herbs in **glass or cloth**, away from sun.
 - Label herbs with the moon phase for maximum potency.

+For more on working with phases in planting and harvesting, see **[Lunar Gardening: How Real Witches Plant with the Moon](/lunar-gardening-folklore/)**.

 ---

 ## Final Words